GRADUATE STUDENT RESOURCES

 2. A second member of the doctoral advisory committee must be a full-time member of the College of Education & Human Development faculty (or have a joint appointment) holding an earned doctorate.

-4. Any part-time instructor in the College of Education & Human Development or member outside of the college must be approved by the associate dean of graduate studies and research.
+4. Any part-time instructor in the College of Education & Human Development or member outside of the college must be approved by the associate dean of doctorate studies and research.

 5. All committee members must hold a terminal degree.

-All appointments to the doctoral advisory committee, including its chair, are subject to approval by each student, the department chair, and the associate dean for graduate studies and research of the College of Education & Human Development.
-After the doctoral advisory committee has been established, the committee, student, department chair, and the associate dean of graduate studies and research of the College of Education & Human Development must approve any subsequent change of membership.
+All appointments to the doctoral advisory committee, including its chair, are subject to approval by each student, the department chair and the associate dean for doctorate studies and research of the College of Education & Human Development.
+After the doctoral advisory committee has been established, the committee, student, department chair, and the associate dean of doctorate studies and research in the College of Education & Human Development must approve any subsequent change of membership.

-Download the Program of Study & Advisory Committee Form Here
+Download the Program of Study and Advisory Committee Form Here

 Ph.D.
 Advisory Committee (minimum of three committee members)